dingus221/PRMasterServer/README.md

 - Webserver (port 80) - I suspect it is needed only for automatically downloading of new patches (or just checking for them).
 - For a peerchat server(port 6667) see https://github.com/Zulan/miniircd

+There are different implementations for most of the servers.
+All servers are implemented in  C#  (PRMasterServer), but some of the servers seem to be not really stable, at least on Linux/wine.
+In SBQRC4, there is the Serverbrowser and Queryserver in python2.
+In  GP there is the Master (login) server in python2.
+In python3, there are implementations of Master (login) and Querybrowser/Serverbrowser (gamebrowser).
+The python3 implementation is the most recent and cleaned up version.

 Setting up the project
 ---------------------
 1. Be sure to have [Visual Studio 2013](http://www.microsoft.com/en-us/download/details.aspx?id=40787) installed.
 You might be able to compile it using previous versions of Visual Studio or using Mono, but this is untested and may not work.